rcky844/knowledge-handbook/Biology/Organisation & Mechanisms/Metabolism & Enzymes/Respiration/Mitochondria.md

 ![[mitochondrion.webp]]

 > [!warning]
-> The reactions of [[Anaerobic respiration]] and the initial stage of [[Aerobic respiration]] take place in the cell cytoplasm, where specific enzymes are present.
+> The reactions of [[anaerobic respiration]] and the initial stage of [[aerobic respiration]] take place in the cell cytoplasm, where specific enzymes are present.

 **Mitochondria** is a rod-shaped organelle <span class="hi-green">surrounded by a double membrane</span>, where reactions of [[aerobic respiration]] take place.